quantum-kite/kite/docs/installation.md

 !!! info

     1. The default directory for Homebrew is */usr/local/bin/*.
-        Change this path to the right location if Homebrew was installed in a different directory
+        Correct this path if Homebrew was installed in a different directory

     2. In the following sections, replace **n** with the version of gcc installed by Homebrew as given by `#!bash brew info gcc`.